Creative COVID-19 Communications

 Languages: English, Haitian Creole, Cape Verdean Creole, Spanish

 Illustrations with the phrase "We Keep Us Safe" in multiple languages encourage mask-wearing and inspire audiences to follow public health advice to protect each other.
-Available in color and in black in white.
-Try printing out the black-and-white versions and coloring them in yourself!
+Updated in 2022.

 Type: Social media graphics, infographics, illustrations